ilansas/react-native-navigation-drawer/README.md

 ## Description
 A slide menu as we can see in Android which permits to route an item from the menu to a view displayed on the front view (check out the example to create your routes).

-This Slide Menu comes from the right edge but hopefully it will be possible to choose in a near future.
-To open it you have to slide from the right border (and not from anywhere on the screen).
+This Slide Menu can be opened by sliding from the left or by the right as you choose (see the prop in the example) To open it you have to slide from the right (or left) border (and not from anywhere on the screen).

 ## Installation
     $ npm i --save react-native-navigation-drawer